-Second language pragmatics; language learning in study abroad; corpus-based discourse analysis; usage-based approaches to second language development; second language acquisition; language and emotion; internet-mediated communication.
+Second language pragmatics; language learning in study abroad; corpus-based discourse analysis; usage-based approaches to second language development; second language acquisition; internet-mediated communication.

 - Ph.D., 2013, The Pennsylvania State University (Applied Linguistics)

 - M.A., 2007, University of Illinois at Urbana-Champaign (Teaching English as a Second Language)

 - Fernández, J. (under contract).
 Authenticating language choices: Out-of-class interactions in study abroad.
 In R. A. van Compernolle & J. McGregor (Eds.).
 Authenticity and interaction in second language contexts.
 Bristol: Multilingual Matters.